j0912345/pvz2_obb_tools/README.md

 # read this
-these are tools for modding pvz2. currently very incomplete and not being worked on, you're currently best off looking at other places for pvz2 modding tools.
+these are tools for modding pvz2. they are currently very incomplete but I will start working on them again now.
+you're currently best off looking at other places for pvz2 modding tools.
 like [this other repo](https://github.com/Nineteendo/PVZ2tools) or the [sunflower nation discord](https://discord.gg/FBasnrE)
 # what you need to run